nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 ### Task 3: Completing the solution

-1. Return to your RDP session to the Data Science VM.
+1. Return to your RDP session to the lab VM.

 2. Download the starter files for this task from:\
     \